netgen/media-site/doc/netgen/LAUNCHPAD.md

 ### Docker containers

-First create directory where you want to create Media site project and enter it:
+First create the directory where you want your Media Site project to live and enter it:

 ```bash
 mkdir my-project-with-media-site
 cd my-project-with-media-site
 ```

-Instantiate media site with eZ Launchpad:
+Instantiate the Media Site with eZ Launchpad:

 ```bash
 ez init netgen/media-site CURRENT_VERSION INSTALL_TYPE
 ```

-where `netgen/media-site` is the name of Media Site package in Composer, `CURRENT_VERSION` is a version string, e.g. `1.1.3` and `INSTALL_TYPE` is the type of site to install, currently there are two options `netgen-media` that contains demo data and `netgen-media-clean` which has no demo data at all.
+where `netgen/media-site` is the name of Media Site package in Composer, `CURRENT_VERSION` is a version string, e.g. `1.1.3` and `INSTALL_TYPE` is the type of site to install.
+Currently there are two options: `netgen-media` that contains demo data and `netgen-media-clean` which has no demo data at all.
 Now just select `0` for standard installation and wait for Docker to finish creating containers.

-When the whole process of creating containers finishes, eZ Launchpad will print out very nice report page with all currently running containers.
+When the whole process of creating containers is done, eZ Launchpad will print out a very nice report page with all currently running containers.

 ### Generate frontend assets

-First enter project directory:
+First enter the project directory:

 ```bash
 cd ezplatform